 I can see him stiffen, and I quickly cut in, trying to defuse the tension, “How far down the river are we going?”

 “Well, it’s not really a ‘we.’”
-He glances at Alyssa as he continues to talk to me, “You’re the only one that needs to come with me.”
+He glances at Alyssa as he continues to talk to me, “You’re the only one that needs to come.”

 “You only want Carmen to go?”
 Beth asks, looking a bit hurt.